As far as reinventing yourself goes, the above photo is proof that it can be done.

 Before I reinvented myself, I had to first acknowledge my story.

-The stories that we tell ourselves and choose to subscribe to are not only what shapes our ability/inability to reinvent, but these stories are often our only hope for emotional survival.
+The stories that we tell ourselves and choose to subscribe to are not only what shape our ability/inability to reinvent, but these stories are often our only hope for emotional survival.

 Throughout my life, I don’t think that I was ever fully aware of what I was doing but looking back, it’s painfully clear.
 I had to tell myself a story and I had to choose to subscribe to that story in order to survive trauma, abandonment, and pain that my heart couldn’t make sense of.

 I had a lot of un-dealt-with trauma.
 Most of which stemmed from pain in my childhood.
-The only way I could ever make sense of losing a loved one, a family member giving me conditional love, a boyfriend cheating on me, being bullied, a friend not choosing me, etc., was by telling myself that the reasons why the trauma occurred was because I was worthless.
+The only way I could ever make sense of losing a loved one, a family member giving me conditional love, a boyfriend cheating on me, being bullied, a friend not choosing me, etc., was by telling myself that the reasons why the trauma occurred was because I wasn’t good enough.

 I truly believed that I deserved the pain and abandonment – both from myself and others.